core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * In step 2, the decoding of the compressed COSE object follows {{compression}} of this specification.
 In particular:

-   - If the Pairwise Flag bit is set to 1, and the server discards the request due to not supporting this feature or not retrieving a Security Context associated to the OSCORE group, the server  MAY respond with a 4.02 (Bad Option) error.
+   - If the Signing Flag bit is set to 0, and the server discards the request due to not retrieving a Security Context associated to the OSCORE group or to not supporting the pairwise mode, the server MAY respond with a 4.02 (Bad Option) error.
 When doing so, the server MAY set an Outer Max-Age option with value zero, and MAY include a descriptive string as diagnostic payload.

    - If the received Recipient ID ('kid') does not match with any Recipient Context for the retrieved Gid ('kid context'), then the server MAY create a new Recipient Context and initializes it according to Section 3 of {{RFC8613}}, also retrieving the client's public key.
 Such a configuration is application specific.
 If the application does not specify dynamic derivation of new Recipient Contexts, then the server SHALL stop processing the request.